ptomato/talks/jsnation2024/README.md

 - https://yourcalendricalfallacyis.com/

 <!--
 I hope you've found this a useful tour of Temporal.
-And if you deal with legacy Dates in your code base, I hope you're excited to replace them with Temporal objects!
+And if you have the old Date object in your code base, I hope you're excited to replace it with Temporal!
 You can check out the documentation at this link.
 At some point it will graduate and you'll be able to find it on MDN instead, along with the rest of JavaScript's built-ins.

 If you're interested in learning some of the things that people widely believe about dates and times, but that aren't true, you can check out yourcalendricalfallacyis.com for an interesting read.
 -->